Have we wondered why smartphones dominate as technology and are very prolific in our lives or how the touch screen works?

 The electrostatic field feels the effects of your electric charge and redistributes itself accordingly, even really small changes are detected by the processor.

-Capacitive touch screens are super accurate in that it can process multiple touches at a time but they won’t work if you have gloves on because the cloth isn’t conductive.
+Capacitive touch screens are super accurate in that they can process multiple touches at a time but they won’t work if you have gloves on because the cloth isn’t conductive.

 Unless your glove has those special fingertips with needle fibers inside, then it will function.
 Thus something like sweat can affect how electricity is conducted across the screen because it is full of salts.